b0xspread/rpi4-crt/README.md

 I believe the VEC in the new BCM2711 SoC is the same as in the older BCM2835 therefore the register regions remain valid and this is why `tvservice` sitll works on RPi4.

 ## 240p - How to make it work

 The good news is 240p per ROM/Platform is still possible!
+Now granted it's not EXACTLY 240p since DRM/KMS doesn't recognize the changes we make with `tvservice` and the framebuffer still has a 480 line vertical resolution and there is still scaling.
+On my 20" Sony Trinitron, I only have to apply the `tvout_smart` or `tvout_sharp` shaders and horizontal and vertical scrolling seems fine.
+240p test suite includes a horizontal scroll test for various platforms: http://junkerhq.net/xrgb/index.php?title=240p_test_suite

+If you aren't happy with the outcome, read this post as it has a lot of information on tweaking the output in 240p: https://retropie.org.uk/forum/topic/11628/240p-and-mame-scaling/12

 I put together a simple script `vmodes_watcher.py` that runs in the background and monitors the value of a desired_mode file.
 If the file is modified, it waits for `retroarch` to start and then changes the screen to the desired mode with `tvservice`.

 to install it do the following

 ```
+$ git clone git@github.com:b0xspread/rpi4-crt.git
+$ cd rpi4-crt
 $ cp runcommand-onend.sh  runcommand-onstart.sh  vmodes_watcher.py /opt/retropie/configs/all
 $ mkdir /opt/retropie/configs/all/desired_mode
 $ echo 'NTSC 4:3 P' > /opt/retropie/configs/all/desired_mode/value